Ronit-06/Task-Management-API/README.md

   - It’s also my first time making a complete API from scratch, handling everything from user auth to task logic, security middleware, and error handling.
   - I focused on using industry practices like JWT authentication, password hashing, middleware-based architecture, and structured logging to make the project closer to real-       world production APIs.
   - I explored Arcjet for bot protection, rate limiting, and token bucket security — something I hadn’t used before, but it gave me hands-on experience with API hardening.
+  - I also enforced code quality with ESLint, ensuring consistent formatting and adherence to best practices, which helped me maintain a clean and professional codebase.
   - Overall, this project was a way for me to explore scalable backend design and build something practical enough to be deployed in a real-world scenario.

 ---